prtksengar3/BusTickerReservationSystem/README.md

 Ticket Reservation System
 To setup the project create the following tables and update db credentials in application.properties

+Note : For creating a user insert into user table by entering username and password(enter password in md5 use -> https://www.md5hashgenerator.com/ to convert)
 CREATE TABLE `user` (
   `user_id` int NOT NULL AUTO_INCREMENT,
   `username` varchar(255) NOT NULL,